wp-plugins/wp-smushit/readme.txt

 = 1.6.0 =
 * added setting to disable automatic smushing on upload (default is true)
+* on HTTP error, smushing will be temporarily disabled for 6 hours

 = 1.5.0 =
 * added basic integration for the <a href="http://wordpress.org/extend/plugins/wp-smushit-nextgen-gallery-integration/">NextGEN gallery plugin</a>